Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Our generalized Levenberg--Marquardt method

-\end{enuminasm} \end{assumption} \cref{asm:g_convex,asm:h_convex,asm:h_smooth,asm:nabla-c_lip} are standard ones that are also assumed for existing generalized LM method~\citep{drusvyatskiy2019efficiency} for smooth $h$.
-It may not be standard to impose both of \cref{asm:g_bounded,asm:h_bounded} instead of the lower-boundedness of $F$, but many functions $g$ and $h$ used in practical applications satisfy them.
+Throughout the paper, we use $g^*$ and $h^*$ to denote such parameters.
+It may not be common practice to impose \cref{asm:g_bounded,asm:h_bounded} in general nonconvex optimization.
+However, it is reasonable for the theoretical guarantee of LM methods, as discussed in \cref{sec:related_work_comparison}.

+In practical applications, many functions $g$ and $h$ are bounded below, and their infima are known.
 For example, \cref{asm:g_bounded} holds for the $\ell_1$-norm, the nuclear norm, and the indicator function of a convex set, and \cref{asm:h_bounded} holds for square loss, logistic loss, and Kullback--Leibler divergence.
-We assume that the values of $g^*$ and $h^*$ are known; even if they are not known in advance, we can compute them much more easily than solving the original problem~\cref{eq:problem_main} because of the convexity of $g$ and $h$.
+For the examples of $g$ and $h$ mentioned above, we know $\inf_{x \in \R^d} g(x) = \inf_{y \in \R^n} h(y) = 0$ and can set $g^* = h^* = 0$.

 \cref{asm:h_smooth,asm:nabla-c_lip} impose the Lipschitz continuity of $\nabla h$ and $\nabla c$ on $\R^n$ and $\dom g$.
-These assumptions can be restricted to the sublevel sets as in the existing analysis~\citep{marumo2020constrained}; we can also show the complexity bounds and local convergence shown in \cref{sec:global_convergence,sec:local_convergence} by assuming
+These assumptions can be restricted to the sublevel sets as in the existing analysis~\citep{marumo2023majorization}; we can also show the complexity bounds and local convergence shown in \cref{sec:global_convergence,sec:local_convergence} by assuming

 and

 where $x_0$ is the starting point of the algorithm.
 This allows us to handle a function $h$ whose gradient is not Lipschitz continuous globally, such as exponential functions.